 “One of the attractions of gas-fired power plants [in which Calpine specializes] is that a variety of fuels can be burned in them,” Cartwright said.
 “We need more gas in North America than we can get from the [production] fields now in operation, and the way we are going to get more gas is through LNG.
 There are many LNG terminals in development.”

 Cartwright said that Calpine is actively involved in the development of two West Coast LNG facilities: one in the mouth of the Columbia River in Oregon, and another offshore California.
-He described the Oregon project as being in the "fairly early stages of development, and as we get that further along we will bring in a large gas company as a partner to develop that.
+He called the Oregon project as being in the “fairly early stages of development, and as we get that further along we will bring in a large gas company as a partner to develop that.

 “We’re also looking at gasifying solid fuels, such as petroleum coke, a waste product at refineries and a very attractive fuel source that can be gasified and burned in a gas turbine.”